b4conjuice/fryerpan/README.md

 ```shell
 yarn start-bs
 ```
-optionally, you may also use [Browser Sync](https://browsersync.io/) for convenient testing across devices. this will open up an external url that you can access on other devices on the same network
+alternatively, you may also use [Browser Sync](https://browsersync.io/) for convenient testing across devices. this will open up an external url that you can use to access your app on other devices on the same network

 ## building
 ```shell